up200782/UP200782_cpp/U4/README.md

 This parts represents the appearance of the tetrominos
 ![Tetrominos](Imagenes/generador.png)
-# Hereyou can see the code of the game.
+# Here you can see the code of the game.
 The code has been divided in two parts, the logic of the terominos, and the logic of the generator.
 Tetrominos logic:
 ```
 using System.Collections;